MarekLani/Correlating-IoT-Hub-C2D-and-D2C-messages-with-Durable-Functions/readme.md

 Usually management actions on IQRF gateway consist of several commands/activities that need to be invoked.
 For example, if we simplify unbonding sensor from gateway device, gateway requires to wait for the sensor to wake up (sensor can be asleep to save battery life) only then unbonding command can be invoked.
 At the end, there is also need to update database, which stores list of connected sensors in database.
 We solved this by creating Durable Functions orchestration hierarchies.

-Main orchestration context is chaining several sub orchestrations (in this case three) in order to invoke all the necessary commands.
+Main orchestration context is chaining several sub orchestrations and activities in order to invoke all the necessary commands.
 If specific step requires invocation of command on GW, it is invoked within sub orchestration using *GWManagementOrchestrationFunction* which encapsulates logic for C2D and D2C message correlation.
 This function is invoked with different json payloads based on the type of command that needs to be executed.
 See implementation of device unboding logic bellow.
-Please not, that *DeviceSleepCheck* and *InvokeDatabaseOperation* activities are bit more complex and are implemented as separate functions.
+Please note, that *DeviceSleepCheck* and *InvokeDatabaseOperation* activities are bit more complex and are implemented as separate functions.
 We state their code below as well.

 ```C#
 public static class GWManagementOrchestrationAction